 Kim Cooper Findling is an award-winning author, essayist, journalist and editor based in beautiful Bend, Oregon.
-She is a sixth generation Oregonian who spent her childhood on the Oregon coast.
+She is a fifth generation Oregonian who spent her childhood on the Oregon coast.
 Her early predilection was to spend those rainy childhood days reading, a desire which effectively laid the groundwork for the life of a writer.
 After earning a B.A. in Psychology from University of Oregon and a M.S. in Natural Resource Education from Oregon State University, she worked as an educator at The High Desert Museum in Bend before taking her writing seriously and sending out her earliest submissions.
 Her first published piece was an essay for Runner’s World magazine’s back page.
 Everything went pretty well after that.

 Kim has authored three books, Bend, Oregon Daycations: Day Trips for Curious Families, Day Trips from Portland: Getaway Ideas for the Local Traveler Ed.
 1 & 2 and Chance of Sun: An Oregon Memoir, a chapter from which won the 2011 Oregon Quarterly Northwest Perspectives Essay Contest.
 She wrote chapters for the books Best Places to Kiss in the Northwest, Day in the Life: Central Oregon, Back From War, Chicken Soup for the Soul: The Magic of Mothers and Daughters, and You’re Invited.
 Kim is an AskOregon Ambassador for Travel Oregon.